Therapy for Narcissistic Abuse & Relational Trauma in Burlington, Calgary, and Virtually Across Canada

 The highs feel incredible, but the lows cut deep.
 Whether it’s a partner or a family member, the cycle of abuse feels the same-just with different faces and behaviours.

-But the healing doesn’t stop there.
+But healing doesn’t mean intellectualizing.

 After the relationship ends, it’s common to feel lost and confused- questioning yourself, replaying the “good times,” and struggling to remember why you left.
 You may find yourself asking, “How did I end up here?
 Why me?”